Washington pulls away from South Dakota behind freshmen Jaden McDaniels and Isaiah Stewart

 Washington, which led 32-23 at halftime, extended its advantage to 16 points (39-23) after McDaniels dished to Stewart for a fast-break dunk early in the second half.

-The Coyotes closed to within four points (56-52) with 5:40 left before the Huskies closed the game with a decisive 19-3 run.
-UW converted 4 of its final 5 field goals while USD made 1 of its final eight shots.
+The Coyotes closed to four points (56-52) with 5:40 left before the Huskies finished the game with a decisive 19-3 run.
+UW converted 4 of its final 5 field goals while USD made one of its final eight shots.

+With the game clock winding down (and plenty of time on the shot clock), players were walking off the court and Hopkins was about to shake hands with the South Dakota coaching staff when McDaniels fired in one last unnecessary 3-pointer.

+“I didn’t see it,” Hopkins said.
+“I don’t think he would do anything to demean the other team.”

-Nahziah Carter, who had nine rebounds, scored all of his 12 points during the decisive spurt.
+Washington junior guard Nahziah Carter, who had nine rebounds and scored all of his 12 points in the second half, canned three 3-pointers and collected three steals.

-Stanley Umude led South Dakota (6-3) with 17 points and Cody Kelley had 11.
+Stanley Umude led South Dakota (6-3) with 17 points, Cody Kelley had 11 and Tyler Hagedorn 10, which was eight fewer than his scoring average.

 Washington hosts Eastern Washington on Wednesday in the fifth game of a seven-game homestand.

-The Huskies have won four straight game by an average of 19.3 points, but Stewart believes they can better.
+The Huskies have won four straight by an average of 19.3 points, but they can’t afford a setback with No. 9 Gonzaga heading into town for Sunday’s highly-anticipated showdown.

-“I’m never satisfied because I know how great we can be,” he said.
+“I’m never satisfied because I know how great we can be,” Stewart said.
 “If we just work hard everyday, get better every practice, and play hard every game.
 I’m never satisfied.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.